News &

 Session 2: 3:30 pm

 No RSVP is required.
-Each session is 45 minutes in length.
-We recommend arriving 15 minutes prior to your session to pick up your package.
+Please arrive 15 mins before your chosen time slot to pick up your registration package.
 You will need more time if you are turning in donations.
-Please note, the 6:00 pm session is typically the busiest.
+Please note: the 6:30 pm session is typically the busiest.

 More posts